WatForm/example-using-testrunner/README.md

 Input files (inputstrings.py, test.csv) are provided to run example-simple.py.

 4) Now, let's say you want to do performance evaluation in a directory called `fortress-eval`.
 Check out testrunner within `fortress-eval` (step 1 above).
-Copy example.py, Makefile, requirements.txt from here into `fortress-eval`.
+Copy example.py, requirements.txt from here into `fortress-eval`.
 Run step 2 above within `fortress-eval`.
 Modify example.py to suite your purpose.

 More complicated examples of how to use testrunner can be found in other evaluation repos of Watform.